NATIONAL BESTSELLER (The Globe and Mail)

 Published: April 2020

-Originally Published by: Alfred A. Knopf
+Originally published by: Knopf Canada

 “Truth—even when it was brutal when first disclosed more than thirty years ago—becomes an interesting story with time.
 It becomes art that engages people; that makes them laugh; that resonates with their own untold stories.
 It can heal....
-In Confessions of a Fairy’s Daughter, Wearing deftly picks apart the complex knots of family—the love, the adventure, the myth, the hurt, the betrayal.” — Sarah Hampson, The Globe and Mail
+In Confessions of a Fairy’s Daughter, Wearing deftly picks apart the complex knots of family—the love, the adventure, the myth, the hurt, the betrayal.” — Sarah Hampson, the Globe and Mail

 “A loving tribute to [Wearing’s] dad and a touching coming-of-age story in and of itself….
 A tenderly honest and notably humorous account.” —Winnipeg Free Press